VerisimilitudeX/DNAnalyzer/README.md

 * Set min and max
 * Click analyze

-The results of your analysis will be shown in the GUI on the right-hand side.
+The results of your analysis will be shown in the right pane.

 #### Help message